apecosm/python-apecosm/doc/data_extract.rst

     spatial_mean = apecosm.extract_oope_data(data['OOPE'], mesh)
     spatial_mean

-with the first argument being the DataArray from which we extract the integral.
+with the first argument being the DataArray from which we extract the mean.

-In order to extract the mean instead of the integral, the :py:func:`apecosm.spatial_mean_to_integral` function need to be called:
+In order to extract the mean instead of the integral, the :py:func:`apecosm.spatial_mean_to_integral` function need to be called.
+This function multiply the above calculation by the denominator of :eq:`oope_mean`.

 .. ipython:: python